 Hey there, fellow coffee lovers!
 Let’s talk about the one thing we all can’t live without, our favorite all-time topic: coffee.
+Specifically, let’s have a look at the strongest coffee beverage at Starbucks so you can get the biggest caffeine intake for a sleepy morning!

 Fun fact, did you know that caffeine doesn’t actually wake you up?
 It tricks your brain by somehow blocking the sleepy from your brain.
 Abracadabra, you don’t want to sleep anymore!